 Where did the idea for LeadFuze come from?

 When I was running my agency, I did not want to spend my time cold calling.
-So I built some crawlers and methods for automatically emailing companies that I found in search results, craigslist posts, etc. But this led to a lot of [email protected] or [email protected] type emails and I knew I needed a way to get more personal with my outreach.
+So I built some crawlers and methods for automatically emailing companies that I found in search results, craigslist posts, etc. But this led to a lot of info@ or contact@ type emails and I knew I needed a way to get more personal with my outreach.

 What does your typical day look like and how do you make it productive?

 I’m fortunate to have a team that covers the bases for what things need to get done.
 I spend my time primarily focusing on bigger partnerships and coming up with growth strategies.
 I tinker with various ideas, test them, and then determine if its something we can deploy at a larger scale or if I need to go back to the drawing board.
 Additionally, I spend the rest of my time focused on product improvements.

 Ideas come to life through action.
 I’m not afraid to fail, so I usually implement things right away and test them out.
 I position everything as an experiment and communicate it with my team as such as well.
 This has helped the team adapt to inevitable change that often times would cause disruptions.